Last night, I was so inspired by a Netflix movie, that I jumped off the couch and into action.

 - Imagine yourself on your deathbed.
 What made your life worth living?

 - What are your core values?
-And how do they align to a mission?
+And how do they align with a mission?

 - What do you feel is your purpose on Earth?

-Without a north star, you’ll get lost and wonder aimlessly through life.
+Without a north star, you’ll get lost and wander aimlessly through life.
 Merely surviving instead of striving for more, better, happier.

 This is an important step you should not skip.